Great Comet of 371 BC

-The Great Comet of 372–371 BC (sometimes Aristotle's Comet) was a comet that was observed by Aristotle, Ephorus, and Callisthenes.
-Ephorus reported that it split into two pieces, a larger fragment that is thought to have possibly returned in 1106 AD, as X/1106 C1, and another smaller fragment.
+The Great Comet of 372–371 BC (sometimes Aristotle's Comet) was a comet that was observed by Aristotle, Ephorus, and reported by Callisthenes.
 While visible from Earth, it was said to have cast shadows at night comparable to a full moon.
 The Great Comet is thought to possibly be the source of the Kreutz sungrazer family.

 Observations

 The comet was reported to have had a long, bright tail that had a reddish colour, as well as a nucleus brighter than any star in the night sky.
+Ephorus reported that it split into two pieces, a larger fragment that is thought to have possibly returned in 1106 AD, as X/1106 C1, and another smaller fragment.